PLEDGE TO NOT DRIVE WHILE HIGH UNDER THE INFLUENCE OF MARIJUANA

 Arizona became one of the most recent states to legalize recreational marijuana on Nov.
 3, 2020, with the voters’ passage of Proposition 207.
 This bill amended several statutes and added Chapter 28.2 to Title 36 of the Arizona Revised Statutes.
 Under A.R.S. § 36-2852, adults ages 21 and older are now allowed to possess, consume, buy, transport, cultivate, or manufacture one ounce or less of marijuana, five grams or less of marijuana concentrate, or six or fewer plants.
 Previously, the simple possession of marijuana was a felony.
 People who have past marijuana convictions that would be covered by Prop 207 will be able to petition the court to expunge their records beginning in July 2021.

 While this law has had a major impact on the state’s criminal laws, it did not change the fact that you can still be convicted of a marijuana DUI if you drive while impaired by marijuana under A.R.S. § 28-1381.
 Under 28-1381(a), you can be convicted of driving under the influence of marijuana if your driving is impaired to the slightest degree.
-You can also be convicted of a marijuana DUI if your blood test reveals the presence of active THC, which is the component of marijuana that provides a high.

 There’s a good reason why driving high will get you jail time.
 Scientists have been studying the impact of marijuana on brain function for years, since long before the first recreational marijuana laws came into effect.
 We know more today about marijuana’s impact on our minds and motor functions than we have at any previous point in history.
 Much of the paranoia and fear around marijuana use is being replaced by rational insight and knowledge.
 The days of “Reefer Madness” hysteria are long behind us.